scottstuff/ng-poc/README.md

 The dist folder (Angular Distribution) is provided to run locally.
 Data is persisted in Google's NoSQL Firebase.

-This app is hosted here: http://scogee-ng-poc.s3-website.us-east-2.amazonaws.com.
+This app is hosted on AWS here: http://scogee-ng-poc.s3-website.us-east-2.amazonaws.com/index.html.
+It also has an AWS CloudFront Distribution: http://d1lg8jz0ntlays.cloudfront.net.

 ## Angular Help